How to Respond to Negative Google Reviews: Templates & Best Practices

 Before diving into templates and tactics, it's worth understanding why response quality matters so much.

 Potential customers read your responses.
 According to BrightLocal's Consumer Review Survey, 89% of consumers read businesses' responses to reviews.
 They're not just reading the complaint — they're evaluating how you handle adversity.
-A calm, professional response demonstrates competence and emotional intelligence.
+A calm, professional response shows competence and emotional intelligence.

 Google factors responses into local rankings.
 While Google hasn't explicitly confirmed response rate as a direct ranking signal, businesses that actively engage with reviews tend to rank higher in local search results.
 The correlation is strong enough that ignoring reviews is a competitive disadvantage.